allenmonkey970/IntelexVsCuda/README.md

 - **GPU**: NVIDIA GeForce GTX 1660 Super
 - **Storage**: SSD
 - **RAM**: 32 GB
-Here's a summary of the trends in the data:

 ### Dataset Overview:
 1. **Wiretap**: Largest dataset (7GB) with 115 numerical columns.